What data is fed into the model (data layout, format, type, constraints)?

 Multiple years are required, ideally 10 years, but we only need loss amounts at their current value, not the detailed loss development history, so that helps a bit.

 The installation is very basic.
 We will provide an installer.
 After the installer is executed by someone with administrative rights and the software is installed on the target machine, we will provide a registration code.
 We recommend the following minimum requirements (but others may work as well):

-The user guide is the set of help screens in the software.
+The user guide is the set of help screens within the software.

 It can produce printed reports (often printing to Adobe pdf is useful here), sql server tables and csv files that can be used for downstream processes.